danil0110/programming-labs-semester-1/README.md

 # programminglabs
-This is my personal repository with all of mine labs for the Programming.
+This is my personal repository with all my labs for the Programming.